 The various bit-wise logical operations and per-pixel write-masking operations were designed to work with color data.
 In order to use monochrome data, the BLT engine converts it into color through a process called color expansion, which takes place as a BLT operation is performed.
 In color expansion the single bits of monochrome source data are converted into one, two, or four bytes (depending on the color depth) of color data that are set to carry value corresponding to either the foreground or background color that have been specified for use in this conversion process.
 If a given bit of monochrome source data carries a value of 1, then the byte(s) of color data resulting from the conversion process will be set to carry the value of the foreground color.
 If a given bit of monochrome source data carries a value of 0, then the resulting byte(s) will be set to the value of the background color.
-The foreground and background colors used in the color expansion of monochrome source data carries are used in the color expansion of monochrome source data carries are used in the color expansion of monochrome source data carries are used in the color expansion of monochrome source data carries are used in the color expansion of monochrome source data carries are used in the source expansion background color register and the source expansion background color register.
+The foreground and background colors used in the color expansion of monochrome source data can be set in the source expansion foreground color register and the source expansion background color register.